-Caraway seed flavor matches the warm, peppery aroma.
+Caraway seed flavour matches the warm, peppery aroma.
 They have a hint of fennel or aniseed with a slight bittersweet tang similar to eucalyptus or dried orange peel.
-The leaves have a mild flavor, similar to dill or parsley.
+The leaves have a mild flavour, similar to dill or parsley.

-Caraway seeds are used extensively within European cuisines both in sweet and savory dishes.
-It is an essential ingredient in tabil, harissa and is used to flavor cheese, sausages, soups and stews.
-Caraway seeds pair well with beets, cabbage, potatoes, apples, bread, duck, noodles, onion, and tomatoes and combines with garlic, parsley and thyme.
+Caraway seeds are used extensively within European cuisines both in sweet and savoury dishes.
+It is an essential ingredient in tabil, harissa and is used to flavour cheese, sausages, soups and stews.
+Caraway seeds pair well with beetroot, cabbage, potatoes, apples, bread, duck, noodles, onion, and tomatoes and marries with garlic, parsley and thyme.

 Plant caraway seeds in well-drained soil, full of organic matter, in a sunny position.
 The seeds will not appear until its second year.
 It’s best to harvest the seeds in the morning, while still covered in dew, to prevent the chances of the seeds falling off the flower head.
 Dry the seeds by tying a paper bag around the seed heads and hanging them upside down.

 Caraway is one of the world’s oldest culinary spices native to Asia and northern and central Europe.
 The Romans used caraway to flavour bread, vegetables and fish.
 Ancient Egyptians placed caraway seeds in tombs to ward off evil spirits and other ancient societies sprinkled caraway onto possessions with the aim of protecting it from robbers.
 Caraway was considered an essential element in love potions, aimed to prevent lovers from straying.